relessawy/bpa-workshop-guide/data-modelling-v2.md

 ---

 - Congratulations!
 You’ve just created your first asset in **Red Hat Process Automation Manager**
-- Now mark Excercise 2 Data Modeling as complete for your user in the googles sheet.
+- Now mark Exercise 2 Data Modeling as complete for your user in the googles sheet.
 - We are now ready to start with our process design, let’s get started!